dltj/dltj-blog/content/2024-06-21-ils-without-patron-data-folio.md

 src="2024/2024-06-21-folio-saml-config.png"
 caption="The FOLIO Settings → Tenant → SSO settings pane"
 alt="Screen capture of the SSO settings pane.
 It contains four fields: Identity Provider URL, SAML binding, SAML attribute, and User property.
 There is also a button labeled 'Download metadata'"
-%}FOLIO includes a {% include robustlink.html href="https://s3.amazonaws.com/foliodocs/api/mod-login-saml/p/saml-login.html" versionurl="https://web.archive.org/web/20240621221856/https://s3.amazonaws.com/foliodocs/api/mod-login-saml/p/saml-login.html" versiondate="2024-06-21" title="SAML Login (v1) | FOLIO API" anchor="SAML SP endpoint" %} that assumes user records have already been loaded into the system.
+%}FOLIO includes a {{ robustlink(href="https://s3.amazonaws.com/foliodocs/api/mod-login-saml/p/saml-login.html", versionurl="https://web.archive.org/web/20240621221856/https://s3.amazonaws.com/foliodocs/api/mod-login-saml/p/saml-login.html", versiondate="2024-06-21", title="SAML Login (v1) | FOLIO API", anchor="SAML SP endpoint") }} that assumes user records have already been loaded into the system.
 Configuring this endpoint requires naming the SAML attribute that will contain the person's unique identifier and which field of the FOLIO user record has that identifier.
 In this example, the FOLIO SP is looking for the user identifier in the `uid` SAML attribute from the IdP and will search the contents of the `External System ID` field in the user record.